qeeg/cpp-io/Paper.md

     email: <lyberta@lyberta.net>
 ---

+# Abstract

+This paper proposes fundamental IO concepts, customization points for serialization and deserialization and streams for memory and file IO.

 # Motivation

 C++ has text streams for a long time.
 However, there is no comfortable way to read and write binary data.
 One can argue that it is possible to [ab]use `char`-based text streams that provide unformatted IO but it has many drawbacks: